Mohammad Ahmadzadeh

-Mohammad Ahmadzadeh (محمد احمدزاده, born January 10, 1961, in Bandar-e Anzali) is a former Iranian football, basketball and tennis player and current football coach.
+Mohammad Ahmadzadeh (محمد احمدزاده, born January 10, 1961, in Bandar-e Anzali) is an Iranian former football, basketball and tennis player and current football coach.

 He played most of his career for Malavan and is also the team's head coach for the third time, serving the last term for several seasons.
 Ahmadzadeh changed from football to basketball and tennis from 1982 to 1985.

 On 9 March 2008, Ahmadzadeh was appointed assistant coach of the Iran national football team under newly appointed head coach, Ali Daei.

 Ahmadzadeh won the Qods League Forward of the Season in the 1989–90 season after scoring 16 goals for Malavan.